cometbft/cometbft/spec/p2p/p2p-top-level.md

 *** This is the beginning of an unfinished draft.
 Don't continue reading! ***

-# << Tendermint P2P >>
+# << CometBFT P2P >>

 <!--- > Rough outline of what the component is doing and why.
 2-3 paragraphs
 --->

-> Perhaps this should go into a separate document on Tendermint architecture.
+> Perhaps this should go into a separate document on the CometBFT architecture.

-The Tendermint consists of multiple protocols, namely,
+CometBFT consists of multiple protocols, namely,
-- Consensus
+- Consensus (Tendermint consensus)
 - Mempool
 - Evidence
 - Blocksync